 Associative memory networks

-The proposed theory is based on two principles (Katkov, Romani, & Tsodyks, 2017):
+The proposed theory is grounded in two fundamental principles (Katkov, Romani, & Tsodyks, 2017):

 - [Encoding Principle] - An item is encoded in the brain by a specific group of neurons in a dedicated memory network.
 When an item is recalled, either spontaneously or when triggered by an external cue, this specific group of neurons is activated.